-One day, well after the time of the noble King Cadmus of Thebes, a procession arrived at Delphi which had King Acrisius of Argos at its head.
-The latter monarch was in fact a distant relation of Cadmus; he could trace his ancestry back to the same union between Poseidon and a mortal woman, albeit he was five rather than two generations removed from that event.
-His branch of the family too had been chosen for great things by the Fates; they too had made their way from the distant barbarian lands of the east to rule one of the greatest cities in Greece.
+One day well after the time of the noble King Cadmus of Thebes, King Acrisius of Argos arrived in Delphi.
+Acrisius was in fact a distant relation of Cadmus; he could trace his ancestry back to the same union between Poseidon and a mortal woman, albeit he was five rather than two generations removed from that event.
+His branch of the family too had been chosen for great things by the Fates; they too had made their way from the distant barbarian lands to the east to rule one of the greatest cities in Greece.
 But alas, they too would learn, as we’ll see, what fickle mistresses the Fates could be.

 This King Acrisius was a proud, hard, rigid man, quick to feel a slight and equally quick to punish its perpetrator.
 Knowing his reputation, and observing the lavish gifts he had come bearing, the people of Delphi rushed him in to see the oracle, who asked him in her usual simple way what he wished to know.

 “I and my queen Eurydice are aging,” answered the king, “but we have only one daughter to show for our union.
 I need a son upon whom to bequeath my throne.
 I humbly beg the god Apollo” — the affectation of humility was rather unconvincing — “to tell me if and how I can continue my line.”

 The oracle retired to her inner sanctum.
 When she returned to the impatient monarch some time later, she looked visibly shaken.
 “You yourself are not destined to have a son,” she said.
 “Your daughter, however, will give birth to a grandson — one who will kill you.”
 No matter how much Acrisius pressed her, she would reveal no more — for this was all that Apollo had deigned to share with her.